yarusophialiu/react-native-typing-game/day3/react-ajax/README.md

 `url: https://horizons-facebook.herokuapp.com/api/1.0/users/logout`

 This endpoint allows you to safely logout and destroy the token you received on login.
 The `AJAX` request url should have the `AUTH_TOKEN` in it (i.e. `https://horizons-facebook.herokuapp.com/api/1.0/users/logout?token=insert-token-here`.
 If the request is successful, you should get a `{success: true}` response.

-### Bonuses

-1. **Bonus: Relative Date**: Using `https://momentjs.com/` figure out a way to add relative time to all of your posts.
-So instead of an absolute date a post would have a date relative to the current date (i.e. posted 5 minutes ago).

-1. **Double Bonus: Chat**: See *Using Sockets* for more information on how to implement Chat.
-You will be adding a chat section to your Facebook site to have a central chat feature for all users on your site.